Son of a Gun (JX song)

 "Son of a Gun" is a song by British dance music DJ Jake Williams, released under the name JX.
 It was released as his debut single in March 1994 by Hooj Choons and Internal Dance, reaching number six in the United Kingdom and Australia, as well as the top 40 in the Netherlands.
 The song contains samples from the 1976 song "Touch and Go" by Ecstasy, Passion & Pain featuring Barbara Roy.

-It also became a club hit and received positive reviews from many music critics, who praised the song's vocal hooks.
-Two different music videos were made to promote the single.
+It became a club hit and received positive reviews from many music critics, who praised the song's vocal hooks.
+Two different music videos were made to promote the single; the 1995 version was directed by Zowie Broach.

 Critical reception

 In his weekly UK chart commentary in Dotmusic, James Masterton described the song as a "bubbling synthesised dance hit".
-A reviewer from Music Week gave it four out of five, adding, "A corking house tune that has failed to keep its head down, hence the reissue.
+A reviewer from Music Week gave it a score of four out of five, adding, "A corking house tune that has failed to keep its head down, hence the reissue.
 Lyrics with attitude and some stomping remixes from JX and Red Jerry among others."
 Iestyn George from NME praised it as a "classic camp-a-rama".
 The Record Mirror Dance Update complimented it as a "banging Euro stomper".

-An RM editor, Andy Beevers gave it four out of five, complimenting it as a "energetic UK house track, which boasts a strong vocal hook" and "a potential hit."
+An RM editor, Andy Beevers gave it four out of five, complimenting it as an "energetic UK house track, which boasts a strong vocal hook" and "a potential hit."
 He also described it as "an unstoppable belter with dead catchy hi-energy synth riffs and the unforgettable A man that's on the run is a dirty son of a gun female vocal hook.
 There are apparently Alex Party remixes on the way, although this existing mix should be all you need to create dancefloor mayhem."
 In his dance column DJ Directory, James Hamilton described it as a "diva prodded raver".

 Chart performance

 In the UK, the single originally peaked at number 13 on the UK Singles Chart on 2 April 1994.
 In August 1995, it was re-released after "You Belong to Me"'s chart success and peaked at number six the same month.
 On the UK Dance Singles Chart and Music Weeks Dance Singles chart, it reached number two and number one, respectively.
 On the UK Club Chart, "Son of a Gun" peaked at number 14.

-In Scotland, it peaked at number four, while in Ireland, it entered the top 20, peaking at number 15.
+In Scotland, it peaked at number four.
+In Ireland, it entered the top 20, peaking at number 15.
 In the Netherlands, it became a top-40 hit, peaking at number 35.
 On the Eurochart Hot 100, the single reached number 35.
-"Son of a Gun" was also a successful top-10 hit in Australia in August 1994, peaking at number six and spending 19 weeks inside the ARIA Top 50 singles chart (with 6 weeks within the top 10).
+"Son of a Gun" was a successful top-10 hit in Australia in August 1994, peaking at number six and spending 19 weeks inside the ARIA Top 50 singles chart, with 6 weeks within the top 10.
 It ended up as the 49th most sold single in Australia in 1994.